-Walking, traffic vibration, wind, and other factors can cause floors and buildings to sway greatly, and this is often a phenomenon known as “resonance“.
+Walking, traffic vibration, wind, and other factors can cause floors and buildings to sway significantly, often due to a phenomenon called "resonance.

-In this article, we will explain this “resonance” in an easy-to-understand manner.
+In this article, this "resonance" will be explained in an easy-to-understand manner.

 What is natural frequency?

-To understand resonance, it is first necessary to explain natural frequencies.
-Each object has its own unique oscillatory frequency (number of vibrations per second), and this frequency is called the “natural frequency.
+Let's start with the "natural frequency," which is indispensable for understanding resonance.
+Each object has its own unique oscillatory frequency (number of vibrations per second), and this frequency is called the "natural frequency.

-When a force such as a tap is applied to an object, the natural frequency of the object starts shaking immediately after the tap.
-The natural frequency varies depending on the shape and physical properties of the object.
+When a force such as a tap is applied to an object, a natural frequency oscillation occurs immediately after the tap.
+The natural frequency depends on the shape and physical properties of the object.
 For example, the natural frequency of a stringed instrument such as a piano is determined by the length (ℓ) and tension (S) of the string, and when the string is struck, it vibrates at that natural frequency and sounds.

 For reference, the natural frequency of a string is expressed by the formula

-- ρ: wire density kg/m (weight per meter of string)
+- ρ: Line density [kg/m] (weight per meter of string)

 As can be seen from this relationship, pianos and other instruments change their natural frequencies by adjusting the length and tension of the strings to express the do-re-mi scale.